Portrait #8: Maze, labyrinthine walk in Marseille 💦

 -----

-Many thanks for your participation!
-Good luck to you neighbor to the south!
+Thank you so much for your participation!
+Best of luck to you, neighbor from the south!

 Photo credits: Maze